mac999/cad-web-app-vibe/README.md

 # Simple 3D CAD Tool for testing vibe coding

-A simple 3D CAD tool built with Django and Three.js.
+A simple 3D CAD tool built with Django and Three.js for testing vibe coding.

 ## Features